Mortiton/odin-recipes/README.md

 At this moment in time I am covering the HTML basics.

-After completion of this project the skills I will have demostrated:
+After completion of this project the skills I will have demonstrated:
 - Using html elements and attributes to structure the page
 - using links to link to recipes